Factbox: Countries evacuating nationals from China virus areas

 - Britain is talking to international partners to find solutions to help British and other foreign nationals leave Wuhan, a spokesman for Prime Minister Boris Johnson said.

-- Canada has about 167 nationals in the Wuhan area, Foreign Minister Francois-Philippe Champagne said on Monday, and eight people have sought consular assistance, which is being provided.
-While the minister did not rule out possible evacuations, he did not indicate there were any planned at the moment, adding that each consular request would be evaluated on a “case by case basis”.
+- Canada has about 167 nationals in the Wuhan area, Foreign Minister Francois-Philippe Champagne said, and eight people have sought consular assistance, which is being provided.
+While the minister did not rule out evacuations, he did not indicate there were any planned, adding that each consular request would be evaluated on a case by case basis.

-- Russia has been in talks with China about evacuating its nationals from Wuhan and Hubei province, Russia’s embassy in China said.
+- Russia has been in talks with China about evacuating its nationals from Wuhan and Hubei province, Russia’s embassy said.

 - The Dutch government is assessing ways to evacuate 20 Dutch citizens from Wuhan, press agency ANP reported.

-- Authorities in Myanmar said they had canceled a planned evacuation of 60 students from Mandalay who were studying in Wuhan.
-Kyaw Yin Myint, a spokesman for the Mandalay municipal government, told Reuters that a “final decision” had been made to send them back after 14 days, once the virus’ incubation period had passed.
+- Authorities in Myanmar said they had canceled a planned evacuation of 60 students studying in Wuhan.
+Kyaw Yin Myint, a spokesman for the Mandalay municipal government, told Reuters a final decision had been made to send them back after 14 days, the incubation period of the virus, had passed.

+- Australia will help some citizens leave Hubei and quarantine them on Christmas Island, Prime Minister Scott Morrison said.
+He did not say how many of the 600 Australians registered in the Hubei region could be helped, adding Australia would also be working to help New Zealand and Pacific island citizens in Hubei.

-Reporting by Thu Thu Aung in Yangon, Geert De Clercq in Paris, Kaori Kaneko, Maki Shiraki and Norihiko Shirouzu in Tokyo, Reporting by William James and Elizabeth Piper in London, Inti Landauro and Emma Pinedo in Madrid; Compiled by Toby Chopra
+Reporting by Thu Thu Aung in Yangon, Geert De Clercq in Paris, Kaori Kaneko, Maki Shiraki and Norihiko Shirouzu in Tokyo, Reporting by William James and Elizabeth Piper in London, Inti Landauro and Emma Pinedo in Madrid; Compiled by Toby Chopra, Lisa Shumaker and Kenneth Maxwell